To search within this page for a word or phrase, use CTRL+F or Command+F.

 Master’s students have six semesters after advancement to candidacy in which to complete requirements for their degrees.
 If they do not finish in that period, their candidacy will lapse unless the Head Graduate Adviser requests an extension of time and it is granted by the Associate Dean for Degrees.

 Reinstated students must be registered or qualify for Filing Fee status during the semester in which they complete the final requirements for their degree.
-The student’s thesis committee must have approved a final draft of the thesis, or the student must indicate readiness to take the Comprehensive Final Examination, to be eligible for reinstatement.
+The student’s thesis committee must have approved a final draft of the thesis, or the student must indicate readiness to take the comprehensive final examination or submit a capstone project, to be eligible for reinstatement.

 Programs may request that the Graduate Division terminate the candidacy of a master’s student if, after a period on lapsed status, the student does not show ability to complete the degree.